Vineeth0502/BudgetForcastApp/HighLevelDesign.md

 - **Browser**: Latest versions of Chrome, Firefox, Safari, or Edge

 ## Architecture
-The architecture of Budget Minder follows a typical Model-View-Controller (MVC) pattern:
+The architecture of Budget Finder follows a typical Model-View-Controller (MVC) pattern:
 - **Model**: Defines the data structure and database interaction.
 - **View**: The user interface developed with React.
 - **Controller**: Manages the application's logic and user input, developed with Express.